 Two kinds of points exist.
 These are motor vehicle moving violation points, and motor vehicle “insurance eligibility” points.
 Both arise from convictions for motor vehicle laws.
 The two, however, are very different.
 This page deals only with motor vehicle moving violation points.
 We discuss motor vehicle insurance eligibility points on a different site that we maintain.

-Upon being notified of a conviction, the New Jersey Motor Vehicle Commission (MVC) imposes points for most moving violations. we indicate the number of points for each type of violation elsewhere.
+Upon being notified of a conviction, the New Jersey Motor Vehicle Commission (MVC) imposes points for most moving violations.
+We indicate the number of points for each type of violation elsewhere.
 When the number of points reaches twelve or more, the MVC issues a Notice of Scheduled Suspension.
 The duration of the scheduled suspension is specified in New Jersey Administrative Code Section 13:19-10.2.
 Here is what N.J.A.C.
 13:19-10.2 specifies:

-Any motor vehicle violation committed with one year after driving privileges are restored following an N.J.A.C.
+Any motor vehicle violation committed within one year after driving privileges are restored following an N.J.A.C.
 13:19-10.2 suspension will trigger a new suspension.
 The duration of the new suspension depends upon how much time has passed since restoration of driver's license.
 It also depends upon whether there is just one new violation, or two.
 Those durations are specified in N.J.A.C.
 13:19-10.6, as follows:

 Regardless of the numbers presented above, the suspension periods listed in N.J.A.C.
 13:19-10.2 and N.J.A.C.
 13:19-10.6 are not written in stone.
 When “good cause” is shown, the MVC can adjust the suspension period.
 Factors that the MVC considers are the person's driving record, prior warnings or driver improvement program attendance, maturity and any other aggravating or mitigating factor.